Portaferry Lifeboat - History

 1950 - Cloghy lifeboat crew after the rescue of 7 crewmen from the South Rock Ligthship

-The Crew of the Cloughey Lifeboat in 1950 following the rescue of the seven crew members of the South Rock Lightship.
+The Crew of the Cloughey Lifeboat, the Herbert John, in 1950, following the rescue of the seven crew members of the South Rock Lightship.
 From Left: David Thompson (Hon.
 Sec.), Alex McNamara, Hugh Palmer, Jonny Gibson, Billy Bell, George M Young (Coxwain), George Coffey and Sam Adair.
 Photograph taken at the door to the station with the Herbert John in the background

 1952 - Constance Calverley launched at Cloughey